ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 The term "well-known URI" is from {{WELL-KNOWN}}.
 The term "link relation" is from {{WEB-LINKING}}.

 The term "Publisher" refers to an organisation, company or individual that publishes one or more APIs for usage by external third parties.
+A fictional Publisher named "example" is used throughout this document.
+The examples use the FQDNs "www.example.com", "developer.example.com", "apis.example.com", "apis.example.net", "gaming.example.com", "iot.example.net",
+where the use of the .com and .net TLDs and various subdomains are simply to illustrate that the "example" Publisher may have their API portfolio distributed across various domains for which they are the authority.
+For scenarios where the Publisher "example" is not the authority for a given *.example.* domain then that is made explicit in the text.

 In this document, "API" means the specification resources required for an external party (or in the case of 'private' APIs, an internal party) to implement software which uses the Publisher's Application Programming Interface.

+The specification recommends the use of TLS, hence "HTTPS" and "https://" are used throughout.

 # Using the 'api-catalog' well-known URI {#usage}

-The api-catalog well-known URI is intended for HTTP(S) servers that publish APIs.
+The api-catalog well-known URI is intended for HTTPS servers that publish APIs.

 * The API Catalog MUST be named "api-catalog" in a well-known location as described by {{WELL-KNOWN}}.
 * The location of the API Catalog document is decided by the Publisher: the /.well-known/api-catalog URI provides a convenient reference to that location.

 A Publisher supporting this URI:
-* SHALL resolve an HTTP(S) GET request to /.well-known/api-catalog and return an API catalog document ( as described in {{API-CATALOG}} ).
+* SHALL resolve an HTTPS GET request to /.well-known/api-catalog and return an API catalog document ( as described in {{API-CATALOG}} ).
-* SHOULD resolve an HTTP(S) HEAD request to /.well-known/api-catalog with a response including a Link header with the relation(s) defined in {{LINK-RELATION}}
+* SHOULD resolve an HTTPS HEAD request to /.well-known/api-catalog with a response including a Link header with the relation(s) defined in {{LINK-RELATION}}

 # Link relations {#LINK-RELATION}